KSheeds1/Katie-Sheedy-Portfolio/README.md

 I plan to implement this feature once my portfolio grows in size.

 **Navbar transitions:**
-* I plan to implement a hover in/out transition for the navbar sections, where the text is replaced by an icon.
+* I plan to implement a hover in/out transition for the navbar items, where the text is replaced by an icon when hovered over.

 **Contact form functionality:**
 * Once I have developed the skills to put in place the back-end structures needed to submit the form and provide interaction